APPLICATION: University Innovation Fellows Program

 We are pleased to continue the Spring 2014 pilot of a team-based approach to training Fellows on campus!
 Faculty identifying up to five strong student

 candidates, each with letters of support, may put forth a letter from the College or University President (or Vice President / Vice Chancellor / Vice Provost) requesting formation of a University Innovation Fellows Leadership Circle.
 Interested students may also propose four additional candidates to their faculty sponsor in order to build a Leadership Circle on their campus.
 Training up to 5 students will be the same cost to the university as training one student.
 In doing so, the team of five will develop and implement strategies together, and students will gain greater traction in starting an innovation and entrepreneurship movement.
 Faculty may apply for this pilot by putting forth multiple candidates on the Faculty Sponsorship Application, available at dreamdesigndeliver.org/apply.
 Applications will be evaluated based on the commitment expressed by the institutional leader, the breadth of class years and diversity of student majors.

 Why Host a University Innovation Fellow?

-Using their unique perspective as students and working with their peer volunteers, University Innovation Fellows work to enhance the entrepreneurship and innovation ecosystem on their campuses.
+Using their unique perspective as students and working with their peer volunteers, teams of University Innovation Fellows work to enhance the entrepreneurship and innovation ecosystem on their campuses.
 Learn how a University Innovation Fellow might be of value to your campus.

 Why Become a University Innovation Fellow?

-From helping create maker spaces to starting student-led venture funds, engineers and their peers are working to create lasting institutional change that will increase student body’s exposure and opportunity to developing skills in creativity, innovation, design thinking, entrepreneurship and venture creation.
+From helping create maker spaces to starting student-led venture funds, engineers and their peers are working to create lasting institutional change that will increase student body’s exposure and opportunity to developing skills in team building, creativity, innovation, design thinking, entrepreneurship and venture creation.
 Learn more about becoming a University Innovation Fellow.